kavia-common/smart-auditing-system-43233/README.md

 # SmartAuditing [ Major Project ]

+## Quick start (development/preview)

+- Ensure Python 3.10+ is available.
+- From the project root run:
+  - bash start.sh
+  - This script will create a virtual environment, install dependencies, run migrations, and start the server on http://0.0.0.0:3001

+Dependencies are listed in requirements.txt.
+For environment customization, copy .env.example to .env and update as needed.

 ## Project Title
 Develop UI for data extraction from invoices pdf using computer vision